Elections in Zambia: President

-Between 1991 and 2016 the President was elected in a single round of voting by the first-past-the-post system.
-However, prior to the 2016 elections a two-round system was adopted.
+Between 1991 and 2015 the president was elected in a single round of voting by the first-past-the-post system.
+However, constitutional reforms passed in 2015 introduced the two-round system, which was used for the 2016 elections.

 Until 2016, if a president died in office, a by-election was held to elect a president to serve the remainder of the five-year term; under this system presidential by-elections were held in 2008 and 2015 after two presidents had died in office.
-However, the 2015 constitutional amendments provided for a vice president who would serve the remainder of the five-year term without the need for a by-election if the president died.
+However, the 2015 constitutional amendments changed the office of vice president from a presidential appointee to an elected officeholder, who is chosen as the president's running mate and would accordingly serve the remainder of the five-year term without the need for a by-election if the president died.

 National Assembly

 Of the 164 members of the National Assembly, 156 are elected by the first-past-the-post system in single-member constituencies, with a further eight appointed by the President and a Speaker and one deputy speaker elected from outside the National Assembly.
 National Assembly candidates must be at least 21.